 Other rights transfers offer less obvious pitfalls.
 For example, some U.S. publications ask for "FNASR," but also include a demand for nonexclusive worldwide rights.
 This can be a problem if you're trying to sell the same piece to a non-U.S. publication that wants "exclusive" rights, even within a small geographic area.
 At the very least, try to limit this "nonexclusive worldwide rights" clause by a time factor, or by language (e.g., nonexclusive worldwide English-language rights).

 Electronic rights are another sticky issue.
-While many international publications are still strictly "print," more and more are developing websites and archiving material online.
+While many international publications are still strictly "print," more and more are archiving material online.
 Of greater concern, however, is the accessibility of material that has been posted by a U.S. publication.
 The Internet audience is truly international, and a publication may be reluctant to pay money for an article that its readers are already able to access online for free.

 The market for electronic material in languages other than English offers additional opportunities for writers.
 Rather than licensing unspecified or unlimited electronic rights to U.S. publishers, consider adding an "English-language" restriction to those rights.
 This would enable you to sell the same piece online in Swedish, Hungarian, and dozens of other languages.